tytydraco/yessleep/out/The_lights_flickered_when_they_knocked_on_the_front_door.md

 “Hello, what is your emergency?”

-“Please help me.
+“Please help me!
 There are strangers in my house.”

 There was a strange hollow clicking on the other end, then a familiar moan broke through the small speaker, growing in volume.
 I dropped the phone, almost crying out in terror myself.
 The receiver fell towards the ground, but it was stopped by the long cord before it touched the ground.
 Even though it hung inches from the floor, I could hear the moaning grow louder.